VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 );
 ```

 There is argument to be made against these type of things, some people would argue that now all your logic is scattered all over the place and that you have to move around to actually know what the function does.
 I really don't mind, it's a matter of preference.

-But enough about that, lets talk about `tap`'s signature, look at it `tap(fn)` it takes a callback as a parameter lets see how we can use that to our advantage.
+Let's get back to business, did you see `tap`'s signature?
+Look at it: `tap(fn)`.
+It takes a callback as a parameter lets see how we can use that to our advantage.

 ### Make someone else handle the problem

 As we all know life isn't always so simple, sometimes we just can't make that sweet pipeline of functions.
 In some situations we need to do some side-effect in the middle of a process and when that happens we can always cheat.
 In javascript we can treat functions as values which lets us do funny things like passing functions as parameters to other functions.
-This way the function can have the flexibility to execute a side effect when we need to while maintaining some of the predictibility that we know and love.
+This way the function can have the flexibility to execute a side effect when we need to while maintaining some of the predictability that we know and love.

 Say for example that you have a function that is already pure and does something to a collection of data but now for some reason you need log the original and the transformed values right after the transformation happens.
 What you can do is add a function as a parameter and call it in the right moment.